-The Federal Pacific Electric Stab-Lok panel is known among Electricians and Home Inspectors as a serious safety hazard.
-We wanted you to know that this reputation is well founded and documented by industry professionals & government agencies.
+The Federal Pacific Electric Stab-Lok panel is known as a serious safety hazard.
+This reputation is well-founded and documented by industry professionals as well as government agencies.

 “A significant number of the breakers tested are defective and do not provide the required level of protection…” “..the breakers themselves may develop hazardous behavior in the form of severe overheating or self-incapacitation in the on condition.
 The high failure rate of these breakers indicates serious deficiencies in the FPE quality control procedures, their product testing, and the UL follow-up testing program.”

 WARNING!
-Before removing grill, turn the electrical power off at the electrical panel board (circuit breaker or fuse box).
-Lock or tag the panel board door to prevent someone from accidentally turning the power on while you are working on the heater.
+Before removing grill, turn the power off at the electrical panel (circuit breaker or fuse box).
+Lock or tag the electrical panel door to prevent anyone from turning the power back on while you are performing maintenance.
 Failure to do so could result in serious electrical shock, burns, or possible death.

 Check the brochure to see if your heaters were on the recall list

 Is a sewer scope an a new home a good idea?